TokenBrice/blog/content/services/_index.md

 **I can inform your DeFi product strategy and development.**

-*   I am a DeFi power user, I try pretty much any decent DeFi services and chat daily with many DeFi buffs.
+*   I am a DeFi power user; I try pretty much any decent DeFi services and chat daily with many DeFi buffs.
 *   [I develop a linguistic-based approach](https://github.com/TokenBrice/blog/blob/master/static/others/monolith-semantic-analysis.pdf) providing actionable and reliable insights to better your user experience.
-*   I have a highly user-centric approach and is usually the "User Champion" wherever I go.
+*   I have a highly user-centric approach and am usually the "User Champion" wherever I go.
 *	Thanks to my knowledge of the industry I can spot the potential synergies of your product with the DeFi ecosystem & help you design a strategy to maximize them.

 ### TokenBrice